 PLU Alumni Travel Opportunities

-Participate in PLU's First Alumni Travel Seminar in Northern Ireland!
+PLU's Pilot Alumni Travel Seminar to Northern Ireland!

-In collaboration with the Office of Alumni and Constituent Relations, the Wang Center for Global Education is offering an opportunity for a study away like program to PLU alumni and friends of PLU.
+In collaboration with the Office of Advancement, the Wang Center for Global Education is offering an opportunity for a study away like program to PLU alumni and friends of PLU.
 This pilot program is being offered in 2018 to Northern Ireland with PLU retired Faculty member, Dr. Ann Kelleher.

-- Accommodation, breakfasts, 5 lunches, two dinners, speakers, a musical event, three guided tours (one in Belfast), one-on-one conversations with peacebuilders, reading materials, and international travel insurance included
+- Includes accommodation at Maldron Hotel Derry, all breakfasts, five lunches, two dinners, speakers, a musical event, three guided tours (one in Belfast), one-on-one conversations with peacebuilders, reading materials, and international travel insurance.

 “Local Peacebuilding in Practice”

 About 110,000 people live in Derry/Londonderry, a small city among earth’s twenty-first century cities.
 Although seemingly marginalized in today’s global world, Derry’s people can shine a light on a chronic issue of our times, the need to build a shared society after protracted ethno-political violence.
 This “lovely wee city on the Foyle” provides visitors with travel experiences that appeal to the whole person – mind, heart, and senses.

 - Meeting the people who have “done the work” to achieve peace in Derry/Londonderry can teach about forging constructive solutions to post-violent conflict societies.

 - It can foster empathy with those who took the risk to pioneer ways of bringing people together across deep historical divides.